spacetelescope/webbpsf/docs/installation.rst

     Successfully installed webbpsf

 Note that ``pip install webbpsf`` only installs the program code. **If you install via pip, you must manually download and install the data files, as** :ref:`described <data_install>` **below.**
-To obtain source spectra for calculations, you should also follow :ref:`installation instructions for stsynphot <stsynphot_install>`.
+To obtain source spectra for calculations, you should also follow :ref:`installation instructions for synphot <synphot_install>`.

-.. _stsynphot_install:
+.. _synphot_install:

-Installing or updating stsynphot
+Installing or updating synphot
 --------------------------------

 Stsynphot is an optional dependency, but is highly recommended.
 Stsynphot is best installed via AstroConda.
-Further installation instructions can be found in `the stsynphot docs <https://stsynphot.readthedocs.io/en/latest/#installation-and-setup>`_ or `a discussion in the POPPY docs <http://poppy-optics.readthedocs.io/en/stable/installation.html#installing-or-updating-stsynphot>`_.
+Further installation instructions can be found in `the synphot docs <https://synphot.readthedocs.io/en/latest/#installation-and-setup>`_ or `a discussion in the POPPY docs <http://poppy-optics.readthedocs.io/en/stable/installation.html#installing-or-updating-synphot>`_.

 .. _data_install: